 Thank you for your continued patience in these unprecedented and challenging times.

-Following the Prime Minister’s announcement regarding the reopening of schools and colleges in March, we are looking forward to welcoming students back onto campus.
+Following the Prime Minister’s announcement regarding the reopening of schools and colleges, Southwark College began welcoming students back to campus from Monday 8 March.

 Students should already be set up to continue learning from home and will be contacted by tutors and teachers directly with details of lessons and remote study.
 If you have any questions or concerns about accessing remote sessions please contact us.